nvpnathan/nvpnathan.github.io/about.md

 ---

 Allow myself to introduce....myself.
-I'm currently a Sr. Staff Kubernetes SE in the Cloud Native Applications Business Unit at VMware.
-I focus on all things Cloud Native at VMware with an emphasis on Kubernetes.
-I joined VMware 8 years as a Technical Account Manager and support various customers in the realm of Cloud and End User Computing.
-After about a year in a half VMware acquired Nicira and I joined the Networking and Security Business Unit and supported VMware NSX as a Pre-sales SE.
+Technology has always been a passion of mine.
+I'll lead with dating myself when I started working for Gateway Computers in Highschool (Who remembers the Cows?).
+I'm currently a Sr. Solutions Architect at AWS.
+Prior to AWS, I spent the last nine years at VMware in various Pre-Sales System Engineer roles.
+For the last 3.5 years I was in the VMware Modern Applications Business Unit helping customers with all things Cloud Native, with a big focus on Kubernetes and the VMware Tanzu Portfolio.
+Priot to that I spent 5 years in VMware's Networking and Security Business Unit after the acquisition of Nicira, which ultimately became VMware NSX (SDN).

 ### The Blog